boldflight/BibleConverter/test_EPUB/output/1kings.md

 [9] In the twentieth year of Jeroboam’s reign over Israel, Asa became the king of Judah.
 [10] He ruled for forty-one years in Jerusalem.
 His grandmother was Maacah daughter of Abishalom.
-[11] Asa did what the Lord approved as his ancestor David had done.
+[11] Asa did what the **Lord** approved as his ancestor David had done.
 [12] He removed the male cultic prostitutes from the land and got rid of all the disgusting idols his ancestors had made.
 [13] He also removed Maacah his grandmother from her position as queen mother because she had made a loathsome Asherah pole.
 Asa cut down her loathsome pole and burned it in the Kidron Valley.
-[14] The high places were not eliminated, yet Asa was wholeheartedly devoted to the Lord throughout his lifetime.
+[14] The high places were not eliminated, yet Asa was wholeheartedly devoted to the **Lord** throughout his lifetime.
-[15] He brought the holy items that he and his father had made into the Lord’s temple, including the silver, gold, and other articles.
+[15] He brought the holy items that he and his father had made into the **Lord**’s temple, including the silver, gold, and other articles.
 [16] Now Asa and King Baasha of Israel were continually at war with each other.
 [17] King Baasha of Israel attacked Judah and established Ramah as a military outpost to prevent anyone from leaving or entering the land of King Asa of Judah.
-[18] Asa took all the silver and gold that was left in the treasuries of the Lord’s temple and of the royal palace and handed it to his servants.
+[18] Asa took all the silver and gold that was left in the treasuries of the **Lord**’s temple and of the royal palace and handed it to his servants.
 He then told them to deliver it to Ben Hadad son of Tabrimmon, the son of Hezion, king of Syria, ruler in Damascus, along with this message:
 [19] “I want to make a treaty with you, like the one our fathers made.
 See, I have sent you silver and gold as a present.
 Break your treaty with King Baasha of Israel, so he will retreat from my land.”
 [20] Ben Hadad accepted King Asa’s offer and ordered his army commanders to attack the cities of Israel.
 They conquered Ijon, Dan, Abel Beth Maacah, and all the territory of Naphtali, including the region of Kinnereth.
 [21] When Baasha heard the news, he stopped fortifying Ramah and settled down in Tirzah.